Barb-Furquim/HTML/README.md

 **HTML**

-Repository to share my studies in HTML from *Digital Innovation One Inc.* course.(https://web.dio.me/home) quick HTML course, it is just for study.
+Repository to share my studies in HTML from *Digital Innovation One Inc.* (https://web.dio.me/home) quick HTML course.
+This is just for study.